danieletukudo/Brain_Tumor_Detection/README.md

 This project includes a Flask-based web application for detecting brain tumors using a pre-trained TensorFlow Lite model and a training pipeline for training the model using MRI scan images.

+# Problem Statement

+Brain tumors are among the most life-threatening neurological disorders, accounting for high morbidity and mortality rates worldwide.
+Early and accurate detection is critical for improving patient survival rates, yet current diagnostic methods heavily rely on manual interpretation of MRI scans by radiologists.
+This process is time-consuming, prone to human error, and often limited by the availability of medical experts, especially in under-resourced regions.

+There is a pressing need for an intelligent, automated system that can assist healthcare professionals by analyzing brain MRI scans quickly and accurately, thereby reducing diagnostic delays, improving precision, and enabling timely treatment.
+Our proposed Brain Tumor Detector leverages machine learning and image processing to classify and detect brain tumors efficiently, providing a reliable decision-support tool for clinicians and enhancing accessibility to quality healthcare.

 video demo link: https://youtu.be/MVM3kSwilmo

 [![Demo Video](https://img.youtube.com/vi/MVM3kSwilmo/0.jpg)](https://www.youtube.com/watch?v=MVM3kSwilmo)